awsdocs/aws-config-developer-guide/doc_source/evaluate-config_manage-rules.md

             +  **Tags** – When a resource with the specified tag is created, changed, or deleted\.
             +  **All changes** – When a resource recorded by AWS Config is created, changed, or deleted\.

             AWS Config runs the evaluation when it detects a change to a resource that matches the rule's scope\.
-You can use the scope to constrain which resources initiate evaluations\.
-Otherwise, evaluations are initiated when there is a change to a post\-provisioned resource\.
+You can use the scope to define which resources initiate evaluations\.

          1. If the trigger types for your rule include **Periodic**, specify the **Frequency** with which AWS Config invokes your Lambda function\.